dgroomes/macos-playground/README.md

    * ```shell
      cat /usr/local/var/log/macos-playground.log
      ```
-   * The should look something like the following.
+   * The output should look something like the following.
    * ```text
      20:59:39: Welcome to 'macos-playground'!
 This message is brought to you by a program written in the Swift programming language.
      20:59:39: The 'PATH' environment variable is set to:
      20:59:39: /usr/bin:/bin:/usr/sbin:/sbin
      ```
    * Interesting, the PATH is much shorter than when I ran the program from the shell.
 Why is that?
+10. Next, try running the `InspectExtendedAttributes` program
+   * ```shell
+     swift run InspectExtendedAttributes /Applications/Visual\ Studio\ Code.app/
+     ```
+   * It should look something like the following.
+   * ```text
+     Extended attributes for /Applications/Visual Studio Code.app/:
+       com.apple.macl: 72 bytes
+     ```

 ## Wish List